 There is a common misconception that PFDs are only necessary in rough, dangerous-looking water or rivers.
 But boaters can “go swimming” for a variety of reasons, including rapidly-changing weather, user error, or virtually unforeseeable circumstances (up to and including being breached on by a whale).
 Packrafts are prone to being blown around by high wind and, though tough, are still ultralight inflatable crafts susceptible to tears and deflation.
 A great deal of packrafting is done on remote mountain lakes and rivers, where cold water can severely impact your ability to self-rescue.
 Even on a calm lake, if you end up in the water unexpectedly you will be very happy to have a PFD.

 There is no reason to be fearful of boating in general, or packrafting in particular.
 If proper safety precautions are taken, recreational boating (even in whitewater) is generally very safe.
-A PFD will not eliminate risk in the water and it is only one component of boat safety, but wearing one will vastly improve your chances of getting through an accident safely and soundly.
+A PFD will not eliminate risk in the water and it is only one component of boat safety, but wearing one will vastly improve your chances of getting through an accident safely.

 Aside from the water safety considerations, PFDs have a couple ancillary benefits for packrafters.
 The closed-cell foam that most PFDs are made from is a good insulator, and is similar to the foam used for sleeping pads.
 PFDs make great seats or pillows, and can be worn in cold weather for extra warmth.

 Aesthetics are subjective, but there are many PFDs on the market now that look great and are worn by top outdoor athletes.
 Getting on the water without a PFD will tend to make a boater look inexperienced.

 Closed-cell foam vs. Inflatable PFDs